 Contact water includes stormwater falling within the landfill and leachate as defined in Title 132 of the Nebraska Administrative Code.
 Contact water is managed within the lined footprint.
-Ash is placed to promote contact water flow on the surface of the ash from the landfill perimeter toward the east end of the landfill, to the designated contact water control pond.
-The contact water control pond is managed to keep adequate freeboard (typically over 5 feet of freeboard).
+Ash is placed to promote contact water flow on the surface of the ash from the landfill perimeter toward the east end of Ash Landfill No. 4, to the designated contact water storage area.
+The contact water storage area is managed to keep adequate freeboard (typically greater than 5 feet of freeboard).

 The new liner system at Ash Landfill No. 3 includes an LCS.
-Water collected from the LCS during active ash placement may be pumped back into the active footprint where it will drain to the lined contact water control pond on the east side of Ash Landfill No. 4.
+Water collected from the LCS during active ash placement may be pumped back into the active footprint where it will drain to the lined contact water storage area on the east side of Ash Landfill No. 4.
 Modeling of the system indicates that a minimal amount of water will report to the LCS once the ash facility has received sufficient ash to cover the footprint.
 After closure, water that is collected in the LCS will be pumped to lined evaporation ponds or pumped to trucks for disposal or treatment.

-3.0 2019 ANNUAL INSPECTION
+3.0 2020 ANNUAL INSPECTION

-Jacob Sauer, Nebraska P.E.
-(E-15119), of Golder performed an inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements on October 22, 2019.
-The inspection consisted of a site reconnaissance by walking around the crest of the perimeter berm combined with observing outer embankment slopes.
+Jacob Sauer, Nebraska PE (E-15119), of Golder, performed an inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements on November 18, 2020.
+The inspection consisted of a site reconnaissance around the crest and toe of the perimeter berms, active deposition areas, final cover, and outer embankment slopes.
 The annual inspection also included discussions with NPPD staff and review of their weekly inspection reports and observations.
-Photographs were taken and are presented in Appendix A. An inspection checklist used during the inspection is presented in Appendix B. The following sections provide a summary of the observations made during the 2019 annual inspection.
+Photographs were taken and are presented in Appendix A. An inspection checklist used during the inspection is presented in Appendix B. The following sections provide a summary of the observations made during the 2020 annual inspection.